Groups worldwide plan successful IWD activity

 Many groups and organizations worldwide use the IWD logo to align activity and demonstrate commitment.
 For example - at events; in presentations; on social media; general branding and awareness raising; in email signatures; CEO messaging; foyer exhibits; customer and supplier communications; lift well displays; canteen posters; etc.

-Chairpersons, CEOs and Executive Leadership Team Directors of formal entities who actively support women's advancement and help build a more gender equal world are invited to submit an IWD 2020 Infuencer Statement (see last year's examples here).
+Chairpersons, CEOs and Executive Leadership Team Directors of formal entities who actively support women's advancement and help build a more gender equal world are invited to submit an IWD 2020 Influencer Statement. in the meantime, see last year's examples here.

-Submit images of your IWD and #EachforEqual activity, especially your IWD co-branded imagery, for potential inclusion on the IWD website or prootion via IWD social media channels.
+Submit images of your IWD and #EachforEqual activity, especially your IWD co-branded imagery, for potential inclusion on the IWD website or promotion via IWD social media channels.
 Get some ideas from last year.

 Developed useful resources to share?
-Send IWD resources to be considered for inclusion on the IWD website.
+Send IWD resources or content to be considered for potential inclusion on the IWD website.

-IWD 2020 Event Packs helped groups run impressive activity
+IWD Event Packs help groups run impressive activity

 About International Women's Day